Guides

 📈

-Players like Luke Littler can climb the rankings rapidly because they have no "old" money dropping off — everything they earn is new.
-Meanwhile, established players might be losing old prize money while trying to replace it.
+Someone like Luke Littler has no old money dropping off — everything he earns is new.
+Meanwhile, established players are constantly losing old prize money and trying to replace it.
+It's why young players can climb from nowhere to the top 10 in under a year.

 🔄